I think this phrase says it all:

-Before diving in the process for making important decisions, let’s understand why important decisions are so HARD to make.
+Before diving in the process for making important decisions, let’s see the underlines of a good decision:

 WHY IT’S SO HARD TO DECIDE?

 Ever happened to take months to decide which house to buy?
-Or puzzle between insurance A and B?
+Or which insurance to p[ck?

 You aren’t alone… It used to happen to me all the time.